dmlc/gluon-nlp/docs/examples/word_embedding/word_embedding_training.md

 In this tutorial we train leveraging the SkipGram objective made popular by the following: [1].

-For SkipGram, we samplef pairs of co-occurring words from the corpus.
+For SkipGram, we sample pairs of co-occurring words from the corpus.
 Two words are said to co-occur if they occur with distance less than a specified *window* size.